1st/startup/README.md

-startup
+Startup sceleton based on Python, Flask and Twitter Bootstrap
 =======

-Startup base project based on Python, Flask, PostgreSQL, RabbitMQ + Celery, Twitter Bootstrap...
+Project based on:
+ - Python - because it's language with beautiful syntax
+ - Flask - because it's minimalistic web framework
+ - PostgreSQL - because it's like MySQL but also has support of array columns and JSON fields
+ - RabbitMQ + Celery - because we need to update some information as deferred tasks
+ - Twitter Bootstrap - to help us to create first project prototype in minutes